ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 	return context;
 } );

-// Setting a custom destructor. watchdog.setDestructor( async context => {
+// Setting a custom destructor for the context. watchdog.setDestructor( async context => {
 	// Do something before destroy.